Quality Manual

 The Education Excellence team

 The Education Excellence team will provide Schools with lists of the programmes for which reports are expected.
-Previous reports and External Examiner reports will be made available on the Monitoring Workspace, which can be found below.
-The team will run an annual training session on the process, and provide advice and guidance to Schools to support the process.
+Previous reports and External Examiner reports will be made available on the Monitoring SharePoint, which can be found below.
+The team will provide advice and guidance to Schools to support the process.

 When returns have been completed by the School, the Education Excellence team will complete the relevant sections of the forms ahead of review by Quality and Standards Committee (QSC).
 Education Excellence will also provide comment on the External Examiners’ reports and responses received, including confirmation of their view of the achievement of UK threshold academic standards.